sqlmdx/project-euler/readme.md

 No.

 Examples where it could be done in SQL but I did not publish SQL solution include:
 * One liners.
-Problems 15, 20, 53, 56, 69, 493, etc. This is nice an beautiful in python but would look a bit awkward in SQL with many lines of code.
+Problems 15, 20, 53, 56, 69, 493, etc. This is nice and beautiful in python but would look a bit awkward in SQL with many lines of code.
 * There are also a number of solutions which are trivial in python but would look quite cumbersome in SQL.
     * related to primes 46, 47, 49
     * others 93, etc

 There are still a few SQL solutions which use table with primes numbers.
 It is generated with script `eubler_lib.sql` however it could also be generated with `euler_10_brute_force.sql` (even faster :smile:).

 Some solutions have "brute_force" suffix in the file name.
 Usually those solutions are accompanied by not brute force solutions but not always.
-Also if file name does not have "brute_force" suffix that does not necessarily mean that solution is not brute force. :wink:
+Also, if file name does not have "brute_force" suffix that does not necessarily mean that solution is not brute force. :wink: